Help us achieve our goals:

 Fruit buds can be identified from mid-summer, but are particularly apparent after mid-autumn.

-By identifying which buds are which, you can ensure that you leave enough fruit buds on a tree for a good crop.
+By identifying which buds are which, you can avoid excessive removal of potentially fruiting wood and ensure a good crop.

 By November a plump, round bud will have formed which carries the flowers in April and May.
 The bud scales on fruit buds are typically downy, especially on apples, pears, peaches and nectarines.

 In summer, fruit buds are often 'supported' by a surrounding cluster of leaves, perhaps the rosette of a spur, or the tip of a shoot.